Andrew A. Dahl, MD, FACS

 - Ulceration of the cornea: Constant irritation from inflamed eyelids or misdirected eyelashes may cause a sore (ulcer) to develop on your cornea.

 Blepharitis does not affect vision generally, although a poor tear film may intermittently blur vision, causing varying amounts of fluctuating vision during the day.
-Call your ophthalmologist if you develop significant changes in vision since this symptom is not due to the blepharitis.

 Call your ophthalmologist if you develop these symptoms, which are not due to blepharitis: